-6.10.
+9.1.
 Example: Simple Network and Cost Map Updates

-Here is an example of a client's request and the server's immediate response, using the Update Stream resource "update-my-costs" defined in the IRD in Section 8.
+Here is an example of a client's request and the server's immediate response, using the Update Stream resource "update-my-costs" defined in the IRD in Section 9.4.
 The client requests updates for the Network Map and "routingcost" Cost Map, but not for the "hopcount" Cost Map.
+The client uses the server's resource-ids as the clientids.
 Because the client does not provide a "tag" for the Network Map, the server must send a full update for the Network Map as well as for the Cost Map.
 The client does not set "incremental-updates" to "false", so it defaults to "true".
 Thus server will send Merge Patch updates for the Cost Map, but not for the Network Map, because this Update Stream resource does not provide incremental updates for the Network Map.